ericmjl/broad-research-fellows/01-research-statement.md

 ---

-The full version-control history of this research statement can be found online [^broad].
+The full version-controlled history of this research statement can be found online [^broad].

 [^broad]: https://github.com/ericmjl/broad-research-fellows